Connect with us

 Nutritional Information

-How Many Calories in Corn on the Cob With Butter
+How Many Calories in Buttered Corn on the Cob?

-I love indulging in a delicious ear of corn on the cob slathered with creamy butter.
-But have you ever wondered just how many calories you’re consuming with each mouthwatering bite?
+I enjoy eating a tasty ear of corn on the cob with creamy butter.
+Ever thought about how many calories you’re consuming with each delicious bite?

 In this article, I will explore the caloric content of corn on the cob and the impact of butter on its nutritional value.
 We’ll also discuss factors that affect calorie count, compare buttered and plain corn, and delve into the nutritional benefits of this summertime favorite.